lucaswerkmeister/itsbinotstraight/README.md

 (An earlier version, which you can find in the Git history, was written in JS;
 it was mostly feature-identical, with minor differences in Unicode handling.)

-Run `cargo run` to generate a tweet text (without sending a tweet), or `cargo test` to run unit tests.
+Run `cargo run` to generate a post text (without sending a post), or `cargo test` to run unit tests.
 Cargo will automatically download and build dependencies as needed.

-`src/lib.rs` is the meat of the bot, generating the tweet texts.
+`src/lib.rs` is the meat of the bot, generating the post texts.
-`src/main.rs`, the main binary (and default for `cargo run`), simply generates one tweet text and prints it out.
+`src/main.rs`, the main binary (and default for `cargo run`), simply generates one post text and prints it out.
-`src/bin/tweet.rs` is the binary that actually sends a tweet, loading credentials from the `.env` file or process environment, and the one that is deployed to the server.
+`src/bin/post.rs` is the binary that actually sends a post, loading credentials from the `.env` file or process environment, and the one that is deployed to the server.
-You can run it directly with `cargo run --bin tweet`.
+You can run it directly with `cargo run --bin post`.

 ## Deployment